|

 function as goals, even though he could miss the mark in both realms at times.

-But to ideologically reject beauty and then show complete indifference to functionality, as Le Corbusier did, and to refuse
+But to ideologically reject beauty and then show complete indifference to functionality, as Le Corbusier regularly did, and to refuse

 to acknowledge the failure but instead just blow it off as creativity – that is